-In January 2016, our Board, based on the recommendations of the Compensation Committee, approved corporate objectives for our 2016 incentive compensation plan.
-Under this plan, the funding targets for our executive officers remain the same as for 2015.
-Corporate performance objectives for 2016 are based on achievement of drug discovery objectives, representing 20% of the overall objectives, drug development objectives, representing 30% of the overall objectives, representing 30% of the overall objectives, finance and business development objectives, representing 10% of the overall objectives, and technical operations objectives, representing 10% of the overall objectives.
-Bonus opportunities for certain objectives enable the payout of up to an additional 42.5 percentage points.
+In January 2018, our Board, based on the recommendations of the Compensation Committee, approved corporate objectives for our 2018 incentive compensation plan.
+Under this plan, the funding targets for our executive officers remain the same as for 2017.
+Corporate performance objectives for 2018 are based on achievement of drug discovery objectives, drug development objectives and commercial objectives.

 Threshold, target and outperform achievement levels are defined for each corporate objective and, depending on the achievement of those performance levels, a payout ranging from 0% to 150% may be made for each objective.
+The ECHO-301 component of our drug development objectives may only be achieved at the outperform level and relates to achieving data sufficient for a regulatory submission.
+Bonus objectives include an extra 5% for drug discovery, an extra 25% for drug development, and an extra 5% for business development.
+Collectively, the bonus opportunities enable the payout of up to an additional 35 percentage points for extraordinary achievements beyond core objectives.

-The Committee and management believe that achievement of the target levels of performance for the objectives will be difficult and challenging, but achievable with significant effort and skill, favorable preclinical study and clinical trial results, continued strong commercial performance, successful stock price performance, and execution of finance, business development and technical operating plans.
+The Committee and management believe that achievement of the target levels of performance for the non-ECHO-301 objectives will be difficult and challenging, but achievable with significant effort and skill, favorable preclinical study and clinical trial results and continued strong commercial performance.
+As noted above, achievement of the ECHO-301 component of our drug development objectives will depend on clinical trial results.

 Equity-Based Incentive Awards.
-The Compensation Committee administers equity-based incentive awards, such as stock option grants, that are made to our executive officers under our 2010 Stock Incentive Plan.
+The Compensation Committee administers equity-based incentive awards, such as stock option grants, RSUs and performance shares, that are made to our executive officers under our 2010 Stock Incentive Plan.
 The Compensation Committee believes that by providing those persons who have substantial responsibility for our management and growth with an opportunity to increase their ownership of our stock, the best interests of our stockholders and executive officers will be closely aligned.
 Therefore, executive officers are eligible to receive equity-based incentive awards when the Compensation Committee performs its annual review, although these awards may be granted at other times in recognition of exceptional achievements.
 As is the case when the amounts of base salary and initial equity awards are determined, the Compensation Committee conducts a review of all components of an executive officer's compensation when determining annual equity awards to ensure that the executive's total compensation conforms to our overall philosophy and objectives.